Is Your Dog Running Outside?

 Almost immediately after sensing their chance, they quickly accelerate towards the door or even zip around inside like they’re possessed, tearing up the floors in the process.

-So I just thought to share my personal experiences that might help you stop your dog from running outside (of course, I’m not a dog trainer but if you’re looking for a fool-proof program to follow, then check out Adrienne Farricelli’s training.)
+So I just thought to share my personal experiences that might help you stop your dog from running outside (of course, I’m not a dog trainer but if you’re looking for a fool-proof A-B-C program, then check out Adrienne Farricelli’s training.)

 I’m just sharing what’s worked with me for both large and small dog breeds.